-The Agency is exposed to liquidity risk from its financial liabilities which include trade and other payables, borrowings and lease liabilities.
+The Agency is exposed to liquidity risk from its financial liabilities which include trade and other payables.

 Prudent liquidity risk management implies maintaining sufficient cash and cash equivalents to meet its current operating and programme requirements.
 The Agency is not exposed to significant liquidity risk within this period as it maintains sufficient cash and cash equivalents to meet its current and foreseeable future obligations.
-The Agency's ability to meet its obligations is dependent on funding provided by the BVI Government, UK Government, and Donors.
+The Agency's ability to meet its obligations is dependent on funding provided by the Government of the VI, UK Government, and Donors.